dssg/mlforpublicpolicylab/03 - Data Exploration, Analytical Formulation, and Baselines/README.md

 - Create a Common-Sense Baseline First by Ramakrishnan.
 Medium.
 [Available Online](https://towardsdatascience.com/first-create-a-common-sense-baseline-e66dbf8a8a47)
 - Data Science for Business by Provost and Fawcett.
 O’Reilly.
 2013.
 Chapter 2: Business Problems and Data Science [Available Online](https://learning.oreilly.com/library/view/data-science-for/9781449374273/ch02.html)

-**Thursday** of this week will include the first set of deep dive presentations.
-At this point in your project work, you should be developing your initial end-to-end pipeline.

-**Due Thursday, Feb.
-6:** Project proposal with scope and descriptive statistics.